- Height: 17-18 inches

 The main job of the Keeshond is to be the constant, loving and loyal companion of his family.
 This is his primary reason for existence and he is rather good at it.
 Keeshonden are wonderful watchdogs as well.
 They will let their families know when anyone is approaching but they are not incessant barkers.
 The Keeshond might be on the small side but he will readily defend his family without concern for his own well-being.

 Keeshonden are generally friendly dogs with friendly people.
 They will happily welcome strangers into their homes unless they feel that their families or they are threatened.
-The Keeshond is a social dog who enjoys interacting with people and other animals.
+This a social dog who enjoys interacting with people and other animals.

 Common Health Problems